careerfairsystems/nexpo-app/README.md

 ## Useable scripts

+Note: There exist BAT scripts for this also for Windows users.
+They do the same thing as the scripts below.

 #### runFrontend.sh

 This script can be used as a helping hand for running the project.
 With this script you can reinstall `node_modules` if your packages are out of sync, install `sharp-cli` which is a image processing module and add SSL if this is a issue you're facing.
 There is a help command available if that is needed (`./runFrontend.sh --help`).
 If no flag is used when running the script you will simply check if yarn is installed and run the app.